quicwg/base-drafts/draft-ietf-quic-transport.md

 uses QUIC.

 A QUIC implementation SHOULD provide ways in which an application can indicate the relative priority of streams.
-When deciding the streams to which resources are dedicated, the implementation SHOULD use the information provided by the application.
+An implementation uses information provided by an application to determine how to allocate resources to active streams.

 ## Required Operations on Streams {#stream-operations}